ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Design Options and Variants of

 These options all have their advantages and disadvantages.
-Option II-A\&C have a better chance of accumulating more pending unlearning requests and processing them with a single unlearning update.
-However, the unlearning update may occur during periods of heavy inference request workload, potentially impacting the user experience if many inference samples cannot meet the inference consistency certification and the unlearning-updated model cannot be deployed quickly enough.
-Option II-B can improve resource utilization for the unlearning context and complete the unlearning update earlier.
-However, it may also result in wasted computational resources in certain situations, such as when an earlier unlearning request could have been processed together with a later request submitted to the same shard.
+Option II-A\&C has a better chance of accumulating more pending unlearning requests and processing them together.
+However, since the unlearning update is triggered by inconsistent inference request, it's more likely to occur during periods of heavy inference request workload, potentially impacting more users' experience.
+Option II-B can significantly reduce the inference latency caused by waiting for unlearning execution.
+However, it may result in high computational overhead.
 In future work, we will explore more sophisticated design options for unlearning timing that take multiple factors, such as workload, resource utilization, user satisfaction, and service cost, into holistic consideration.

 \partitle{Design Option III: Handling of uncertified inference requests} We consider how to handle uncertified inference requests under the setting of \emph{Design Option II-C}.
 In conventional MLaaS that only deals with inference requests, the system design and computational resources are typically capable of handling the majority of inference requests and meeting the service-level objective (SLO) of response time.
 However, a small portion of them, known as tail inference requests \cite{DBLP:conf/osdi/GujaratiKAHKVM20,DBLP:conf/sc/Cui0CZLZSMYLG21,DBLP:conf/usenix/Cui00WLZ0G22}, can be difficult to meet the SLO due to various factors raised in the practical serving environment.
-There are several options to handle such tail inference requests.
-One option is to consider scaling up with more computational resources at the expense of higher costs.
+There are several options to handle tail inference requests.
+One is to consider scaling up with more computational resources at the expense of higher costs.
 Another is to discard a small portion of them (based on a predetermined discarding ratio) when the server finds that either the inference latency will exceed an acceptable limit or the cost for additional resources is too high.